Muscogee love poem

 "Ecenokecis" maketv espokosat ontos!

 A great thank to Edwin Marshall who did this translation.
 He tells me: "There is no word for "poem" so I used the word for "song" because, after all, a song is a poem with music.
-Also, the Mvskoke alphabet has some unique pronunciations so what I translated doesnt sound exactly as it is spelled"... you could check that with the audio.
+Also, the Muskogee alphabet has some unique pronunciations so what I translated doesn't sound exactly as it is spelled" ... you could check that with the audio.

-The creek language (mvskoke, muscogee, muskogee) is a muskogean language spoken by the Creeks (in Oklahoma) and the Seminoles (in Florida).
+The Creek language (Muscogee, Seminole, Muskogee, Maskoke, Autonym : Mvskoke), is an eastern muskogean language, spoken by the Creeks (in Oklahoma) and the Seminoles (in Florida).
 This language remains spoken by at most 5000 people.
 The different movements of the muskogée groups, mingling with different other populations, created different variants of their language ... let us quote the seminole and the hitchiti-mikasuki.

 The Creeks are a confederation of North American Indians.
 In the past they hunted bear and bison, and cultivated beans, corn and squash in Alabama and Georgia.
 They worked out in 1858 a constitution from which a tribal government was born.
 But in 1898, this tribal government was dissolved by the government of the United States.